Damon Runyon: Literary style – the "Broadway" stories

 Bentley notes that Runyon's "telling use of the recurrent phrase and fixed epithet" demonstrates a debt to Homer.

 Runyon's stories also employ occasional rhyming slang, similar to the cockney variety but native to New York (e.g.: "Miss Missouri Martin makes the following crack one night to her: 'Well, I do not see any Simple Simon on your lean and linger.'
 This is Miss Missouri Martin's way of saying she sees no diamond on Miss Billy Perry's finger." (from "Romance in the Roaring Forties")).

-The comic effect of his style results partly from the juxtaposition of broad slang with mock-pomposity.
+The comic effect of his style results partly from the juxtaposition of broad slang with mock pomposity.
 Women, when not "dolls", "Judies", "pancakes", "tomatoes", or "broads", may be "characters of a female nature", for example.
 He typically avoided contractions such as "don't" in the example above, which also contributes significantly to the humorously pompous effect.
 In one sequence, a gangster tells another character to do as he is told, or else "find another world in which to live".

+In a contemporary introduction to The Damon Runyon Omnibus, the journalist Heywood Broun says that Runyon's prose style is based on a real dialect spoken in 1930s New York City: "He has caught with a high degree of insight the actual tone and phrase of the gangsters and racketeers of the town.
+Their talk is put down almost literally...
+Runyon has exercised the privilege of selectivity.
+But he has not heightened or burlesqued the speech of the people who come alive in his short stories."

 Runyon's short stories are told in the first person by a protagonist who is never named and whose role is unclear; he knows many gangsters and does not appear to have a job, but he does not admit to any criminal involvement, and seems to be largely a bystander.
 He describes himself as "being known to one and all as a guy who is just around".
 The radio program The Damon Runyon Theatre dramatized 52 of Runyon's works in 1949, and for these the protagonist was given the name "Broadway", although it was admitted that this was not his real name, much in the way "Harry the Horse" and "Sorrowful Jones" are aliases.